-This webinar will explore questions around consent and willingness in the context of the very long term challenge of nuclear waste.
+This webinar explores questions around consent and willingness in the context of the very long term challenge of nuclear waste.
 Who decides?
 And who decides who the decision-makers are?

 In the quest to produce greener and more efficient energy, we cannot overlook the lifecycle impacts of energy production and their potential interactions with existing systemic inequities.
 Case in point, is nuclear power, which has been largely presented as a clean form of energy.
 However, the entire life cycle of nuclear energy production—from uranium mining to radioactive waste storage—must be considered.
 There are health risks and costs along the way, and already vulnerable people risk continue to risk bear them under the status quo.